Why concentration risk is a problem for many investors

 These businesses are able to grow very rapidly, yet retain some qualities – nimbleness and innovation, for instance – that stand successful small companies in such good stead.
 And digitisation itself means they can access a global customer base in a way companies could only dream of in previous decades.

-Ross adds the consistent flows into index funds and exchange-traded funds (ETFs) is also making stock markets more concentrated, as the share prices of the largest companies are bid-up.
+Ray adds the consistent flows into index funds and exchange-traded funds (ETFs) is also making stock markets more concentrated, as the share prices of the largest companies are bid-up.

-He points out: “Add in the ever-growing importance of passive funds, which automatically reward the size of a company by investing more in it, creating a virtuous circle (although I’m not sure everyone thinks its virtuous!), and its not hard to see why some indices are dominated by a few large stocks.
+He points out: “Add in the ever-growing importance of passive funds, which automatically reward the size of a company by investing more in it, creating a virtuous circle (although I’m not sure everyone thinks it’s virtuous!), and it’s not hard to see why some indices are dominated by a few large stocks.

 However, Steven Smith, investment director at Capital Group, stresses the importance of distinguishing between long-term investment reality and short-term hype.